 The original term of the agreement was twelve months.
 The scope of work under the agreement was completed in August 2008 and the agreement was terminated.
 Mobius supervised the hiring of certain staff to serve in management and operations roles of the Company, or hired such persons to provide similar services as independent contractors.
 Mobius' compensation for the services provided under the agreement was a monthly retainer of \$45,000.
 The Company also reimbursed Mobius for reasonable business expenses incurred in connection with the services provided.
 The agreement contained customary confidentiality provisions with respect to any confidential information disclosed to Mobius or which Mobius received while providing services under the agreement.
-The Company owed Mobius \$322,897 for accrued, but unpaid, compensation and costs as of March 31, 2010 and December 31, 2009.
-The Company disputes the total of these charges and is in discussions with Mobius to resolve this liability.
+The Company had recorded liabilities to Mobius of \$322,897 for accrued, but unpaid, compensation and costs as of June 30, 2010 and December 31, 2009.
+The Company disputes the total of these charges and is currently in litigation with Mobius to resolve this liability.
+Based on the Company's evaluation of the claims made against the Company, the basis for the claims, and the Company's defenses and counterclaims, management currently does not believe that the anticipated resolution of this outstanding legal matter will have a material adverse effect on the Company's financial position or results of operations.
+However, legal matters are subject to inherent uncertainties and there exists the possibility that the ultimate resolution of these matters could have a material adverse impact on the Company's financial position and the results of operations in the period in which any such effect is recorded.